testdeck/testdeck/README.md

  - A method decorated with `@test` is considered a test.
  - Methods accepting `done` callback or returning a `Promise` instance are considered async.

+# Thanks to
+[Haringat](https://github.com/PanayotCankov/mocha-typescript/pull/6) for the async support in before and after methods.

-The standard mocha interface (arrow functions are discouraged):
+The standard mocha interface (arrow functions are discouraged because this is messed up):
 ```
 describe("Hello", function() {
     it("world", function() {});